N A T C A T

-With 37 responses to our online survey and four in-person interviews, we got a great insight into why people were not spending a ton of time on the website, and were apprehensive to give money or donate their time.
-The above is a small selection of responses that we found directed our final design solutions.
+With 37 responses to our online survey and four in-person interviews, we got a great insight into why people weren’t spending time on the current website, and why they were so apprehensive to give money or donate their time.
+The above is a small selection of responses that we found helpful to directing our resulting design.

-Between the Competitive and SWOT analyses, we found that there was a lot of room for improvement in this area—other non-profit adoption sites weren’t fulfilling the needs of what our users were looking for.
-This really helped lead our design even further down the road and set up the basis for future plans.
+Between the Competitive and SWOT analyses, we found that there was a lot of room for improvement in this area as a whole—other local adoption sites weren’t fulfilling the needs of our users, not just NatCat.
+This really helped give credence our design even further down the road and set up the basis for future plans.

-When we started with our user persona, we already had an idea of who our user was from the initial responses we got, but our user became more defined as we finished our surveys and received such a large number of responses on the survey.
+When we started our user persona, we already had an idea of who our user was from the initial responses we got as well as our proto persona, but our user became more defined as we finished our interviews and received such a large number of survey responses.